DZakh/rescript-schema/IDEAS.md

 - Remove object and tuple literals in favor of S.schema
 - Add s.strict s.strip to ppx
 - Improve received formatting in the error.
 Don't use S.literal for it
-  // TODO: Add inlined field names and discriminants to the obj tagged

 ### Done